WWPOL/Game-Deals/README.md

 ## Development

 Make sure you have the latest versions of [Node](https://nodejs.org/en/download/) and [Yarn](https://classic.yarnpkg.com/en/docs/install/).
 Install dependencies with `yarn install`.
 Start development with `yarn start` or `yarn develop`.
 Preview a production build with `yarn build && yarn serve`.
-When ready to deploy, use `yarn deploy`.
+When ready to deploy (make sure to test the production build locally first!), use `yarn deploy`.